TOM CLARKE. IRISH REVOLUTIONARY. EXECUTED 1916.

 ‘I and my fellow signatories believe we have struck the first successful blow for Irish freedom.
 The next blow, which we have no doubt Ireland will strike, will win through.
 In this belief, we die happy.’

-Tom Clarke had a tobacconists shop near the top of Parnell Street at the junction of O’Connell and my own maternal grandfather Martin O’Connor had a pub on the same street at number 212.
+Tom Clarke had a tobacconists shop near the top of Parnell Street at the junction of O’Connell and my own maternal grandfather Martin O’Connor had a pub on the same street.

 From the Wiki:

 Clarke was stationed at headquarters in the General Post Office during the events of Easter Week, where rebel forces were largely composed of Irish Citizen Army members under the command of Connolly.
 Though he held no formal military rank, Clarke was recognized by the garrison as one of the commanders, and was active throughout the week in the direction of the fight, sharing the fortunes of his comrades.
 Following the surrender on 29 April, Clarke was held in Kilmainham Jail until his execution by firing squad on 3 May at the age of 59.
 He was the second person to be executed, following Patrick Pearse.